Firm: Centerbridge Partners LP

 Placement Agent: Park Hill Group LLC

-Centerbridge Partners LP has so far raised $2.2 billion for its second fund, according to a regulatory filing Thursday.
+Centerbridge Partners LP has so far raised more than $3.8 billion for its second fund, according to a recent regulatory filing.

-The fund has been among the most popular in recent months, garnering commitments from at least 53 investors, including the Nashville and Davidson County Metropolitan Government Employee Benefit Trust Fund, which committed $30 million.
-Investors in the firm’s first fund, a $3.2 billion pool of capital raised in 2006, included the Alaska Permanent Fund, the California State Teachers’ Retirement System, and the Massachusetts Pension Reserves Investment Management Board.
+The fund has been among the most popular on fundraising market, attracting commitments from 193 investors, according to the filing.
+They include the Los Angeles Fire & Police Pensions, which committed $25 million, and the Nashville and Davidson County Metropolitan Government Employee Benefit Trust Fund, which committed $30 million.
+Investors in the firm’s first fund, a $3.2 billion pool of capital raised in 2006, included the Alaska Permanent Fund, the California State Teachers’ Retirement System and the Massachusetts Pension Reserves Investment Management Board.

-Jeffrey Aronson, formerly a partner at Angelo, Gordon & Co., and Mark Gallogly, formerly a senior managing director at The Blackstone Group, founded Centerbridge Partners in 2006.
+Jeffrey Aronson, formerly a partner at Angelo, Gordon & Co., and Mark Gallogly, formerly a senior managing director at Blackstone, founded Centerbridge Partners in 2006.